mptorch/mptorch/background/arrival-and-computers.md

 -**gomeisa** is the dell machine, currently with a Titan V.<br>
 -**mxp** and **rvv** are two machines each with a RTX 4090 and 192 GB Ram.

+One possibly important thing to note is that the 4090s and Titan Vs are running different drivers.
+Titan V machines are on Nvidia version 535 and cuda 12.2.
+4090s are on 555 and 12.5, respectively.
+This can further be verified by running nvidia-smi in the terminal.

+### Important Notes on Some Errors<br>
+Upon running MPTorch or PyTorch on our lab machines, you might run into several cuda errors or errors about an incompatible architecture.
+You will have to ensure the cuda directory is appended to $PATH and that CUDA_HOME is set properly.
+Furthermore, this must be added to ~/.bashrc.

+For the **Titan V** machines:<br>
+`echo "export PATH=$PATH:/usr/local/cuda-12.2" >> ~/.bashrc`<br>
+`echo "export CUDA_HOME=/usr/local/cuda-12.2" >> ~/.bashrc`

+For the **4090** machines:<br>
+`echo "export PATH=$PATH:/usr/local/cuda-12.5" >> ~/.bashrc`<br>
+`echo "export CUDA_HOME=/usr/local/cuda-12.5" >> ~/.bashrc`

+You can verify this worked by checking ~/.bashrc or by using the `echo` command followed by `$PATH` or `$CUDA_HOME`, depending on what you check.